zzz0121/TV_FT/README_en.md

 - [📣 Disclaimer](#disclaimer)
 - [⚖️ License](#license)

-> [!IMPORTANT]\
+> [!IMPORTANT]
-> The default data sources, such as subscription sources, come from open-source projects on GitHub and are for
+> 1. The default data sources, such as subscription sources, come from open-source projects on GitHub and are for
-> demonstration purposes only.
-They may have stability issues.\
+     demonstration purposes only.
+They may have stability issues.
-> This project does not guarantee or explain the stability of the interface results.\
+> 2. This project does not guarantee or explain the stability of the interface results.
-> For better stability, it is recommended to maintain your own data sources.
+> 3. For better stability, it is recommended to maintain your own data sources.

 <details>
   <summary>Default Data Sources</summary>